Toaster or Toaster Oven ?

 -- Consumer Reports test toaster-ovens, 1990

-I have to admit, I like cooking tools, kitchen gadgets and appliances, but I do not always like shopping for toasters, probably because my expectations are too high.
-My mother had her Sunbeam toaster for 35 years!
+I like cooking tools, kitchen gadgets and appliances, but I do not always like shopping for toasters, probably because my expectations are too high.

-I have a toaster, so why consider a toaster oven?
+I have a toaster, so why even consider a toaster oven?
 My toaster is under-utilized and I have a need for another (smaller) oven when I have guests at my home (often).

-With a toaster oven I should be able to prepare anything from a piece of toast to a full meal.
 In addition, if I find a good one, I may end up using it more than my full-size oven when I am only cooking for myself and my husband.

 The smallest toaster ovens have a capacity for four slices of toast.
 Sizes go up from there.
 Some of the larger toaster ovens can accommodate a twelve inch pizza.